blackbit-consulting/homebridge-unipi/readme.md

 ![UniPi Neuron Device](./static/unipi-neuron.png)
 _**Copyright & Source**: [UniPi.technology](https://unipi.technology)_

-# State of development (beta)
+# State of development

-This is a work in progress, and only available as a beta today.
-That said, a lot already works ;-)
+This is a work in progress, but a lot already works ;-).
+Enough for a first 1.0.0 release:

 ![Screenshot](./static/screenshot.png)